 3. Put flour, sugar and salt in food processor’s bowl, add yeast mixture and oil.
 Knead the dough.

 Dough may be a bit sticky (it depends on flour type), it’s ok.
-Put the dough in a bowl (there’s no need to shape a ball if it is sticky, just put dough the way it is), cover and leave it to raise for 45 min.
+Put the dough in a bowl (there’s no need to shape a ball if it is sticky, just put dough the way it is), cover and leave it to rise for 45 min.
 Use this time to cook filling for your pirozhki.

 5. Knead the dough manually.
 If the dough remains sticky, cover it with 1-2 tbsp of flour and knead one more time.
 It will be enough to reduce stickiness.
 Usually I roll the dough on plastic board and I still never needed to put even a pinch of flour on it.